Automatically Mute iPhone At Work

 Restore Volume Shortcut

-4. Set Ringtone Volume: Sets the device’s ringtone volume back to the level stored in the volume variable.
+volumevariable has any value.
+If it does, it triggers the actions within the if statement. - Set Ringtone Volume: Sets the device’s ringtone volume back to the level stored in the

-5. Set Media Volume: Similarly, sets the device’s media volume back to the level stored in the volume variable.
+volumevariable. - Set Media Volume: Similarly, sets the device’s media volume back to the level stored in the

 This shortcut effectively restores the device’s ringtone and media volume to the levels they were at before they were muted, assuming the volume was previously saved and the file exists.